Baruch ata adonai eloheinu melech ha-olam asher

 Maimonides: Hilkhoth miqwa’oth in: Yad ha-chazaqqah

 A Mikveh is mainly visited by women.
-As religious Jews they step into the water before the wedding, on the seventh day after menstruation, or after the birth of a child.
+As religious jewish women, they immerse into the water before the wedding, on the seventh day after menstruation, or after the birth of a child.
 Before the beginning of Shabbat immersing often belongs to the preparations for the weekly day of rest.

-Someone converting to Jewry completes the conversion by immersing in the Mikveh.
+Whoever converts to Judaism, completes the conversion by immersing in the Mikveh.

 New crockery and kitchen utensils for orthodox households and kitchens should also be immersed in the Mikveh to be pure.

 The Mikveh traditionally a room for married and procreative women causes discussions nowadays.
-By some the commandments for women are seen as a lack of equality or an affront towards elderly women.
-Some young Jewish women and feminists develop very personal rituals.
-In recent decades the Mikveh is seen as a place of female spirituality, too.
+Some interprete the commandments for women are seen as a lack of equality or an affront towards women not able getting pregnant or after the meno pause.
+Some young Jewish women and feminists develop very personal rituals, even after harsh or traumatic events in life.
+In recent decades, the mikveh is seen as a place of female spirituality, too.

 To my lover

 I weave a hymn of love and joy to you

 to be one with you is all that I desire,